 * MATH 199a, Mathematical Problem Solving Patrick Devlin

 Study of a variety of techniques for solving challenging mathematical problems.
 Topics include the pigeon-hole principle, probabilities, congruences, generating functions, polynomials, and basic number theory.
-Open to students with beginning, intermediate, or advanced problem-solving skills. ½ Course cr
+Open to students with beginning, intermediate, or advanced problem-solving skills.
+This course may be taken twice for credit and is graded pass/fail. ½ Course cr

 MATH 222a or b / AMTH 222a or b, Linear Algebra with Applications Staff